princjef/gomarkdoc/format/README.md

 func (f *PlainMarkdown) CodeBlock(language, code string) (string, error)
 ```

-CodeBlock wraps the provided code as a code block\.
-The provided language is ignored as it is not supported in plain markdown\.
+CodeBlock wraps the provided code as a code block.
+The provided language is ignored as it is not supported in plain markdown.

 ### func \(\*PlainMarkdown\) [CodeHref](<https://github.com/princjef/gomarkdoc/blob/master/format/plain.go#L45>)